gradle/actions/docs/setup-gradle.md

 The GitHub Actions cache has some properties that present problems for efficient caching of the Gradle User Home.
 - Immutable entries: once a cache entry is written for a key, it cannot be overwritten or changed.
-- Branch scope: cache entries written for a Git branch are not visible from actions running against different branches.
+- Branch scope: cache entries written for a Git branch are not visible from actions running against different branches or tags.
 Entries written for the default branch are visible to all. https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#restrictions-for-accessing-a-cache
 - Restore keys: if no exact match is found, a set of partial keys can be provided that will match by cache key prefix. https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#matching-a-cache-key

 Each of these properties has influenced the design and implementation of the caching in `setup-gradle`, as described below.